 There is no matter or proposed action in the Agenda which may give rise to the exercise by the security holders of their right of appraisal.
-Generally, however, the right of appraisal should be exercised in instances and in accordance with the procedures mentioned by the Revised Corporation Code of the Philippines.
+Generally, however, the right of appraisal should be exercised in instances and in accordance with the procedures mentioned in the Sec.
+80-82 and other applicable sections of the Revised Corporation Code of the Philippines.